Parabolic and near-parabolic renormalizations for local degree three: Introduction

-The most difficult and important point among the extension of Inou-Shishikura's result to higher degrees is to define new classes (especially the choice of the domains of definitions).
-Therefore, before stating the main results, we first introduce a class as in the following:
+The most difficult part to extend Inou-Shishikura's results to higher degrees is to define new invariant classes (especially the choice of the domains of definitions of the maps in the class).
+Therefore, before stating our main result, we first introduce a class.

-\begin{defi} Let $P(z)=z(1+\frac{2\sqrt{5}}{3}z+z^2)^2$.
-Then $P:\C\to\C$ has a parabolic fixed point at $0$ and four critical points $-\frac{1}{\sqrt{5}}$ (with local degree \emph{three}) and $c_{\pm}=-\frac{\sqrt{5}}{3}\pm\frac{2}{3}\ii$ with $P(c_+)=P(c_-)=0$ and $P(-\frac{1}{\sqrt{5}})=-\frac{64}{225\sqrt{5}}$.
-Let $V$ be a domain of $\C$ containing $0$ and define\footnote{We need to find a polynomial with a $1$-parabolic fixed point at $0$ whose immediate parabolic basin contains exactly one critical point with local degree three and all other critical points are mapped onto the origin.
-It is easy to prove that any real polynomial does not satisfy this property (A polynomial is called \emph{real} if its coefficients and critical points are all real).
-Note that the polynomial $P$ we introduce here is not a real polynomial since not all critical points of $P$ lie on the real axis.
-There maybe exist several other choices.
-But the $P$ we choose here is monic and has symmetric dynamical properties about the real axis.}